 Plants include, besides Roses, many Salvias, Eriogonum (native buckwheat), Epilobium (California fuchsia), Buddleia, Tagetes limmonii (Copper Canyon Daisy), Artemesias, Agaves, Dahlias, Dianthus and Gladiolus.

-Some of the key plants in this garden for this time of year are listed below.
-You can also download a printable plant list for this garden that lists the majority of the native plants as well as some non-natives and a few of the roses.
+A printable plant list is available to download for this garden that lists the majority of the native plants as well as some non-natives and a few of the roses.

 This garden is accessed via a gravel road and includes steep, uneven terrain, and narrow pathways.
 Low-heeled shoes are mandatory for safety reasons.

 Garden Sense is a free program for Sonoma County residents who want to learn how they can save water in their own garden.
 Garden Sense consultants are Sonoma County Master Gardeners who have advanced training in water management, irrigation systems, site assessment, low-water use plants, and sustainable garden practices.